gzmask/aicraft/README.md

 	onScanned event should be generated using Ammo.js raycast feature: http://bulletphysics.org/mediawiki-1.5.8/index.php/Using_RayTest implement ai on server side
 	eval of user ai code can not crash the core engines.
-First insigh is try...catch..., but this may need web workers. sync the ai part of the game engine code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions
+First insigh is try...catch..., but this may need web workers. ai event loops need to be terminated once newer version of user code is commited.
+Probably use class variables code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions

 ============== done ===============

-	disconnection needs to be handle
+	AI needs another mesh, thus need to override the buildMesh and graphic update method in AI class need walls, can be invisible therefore don't need THREE.js code disconnection needs to be handle
 	sync velocity
-	sync the players part of the game engine replace now.js with socket.io
+	sync the players part of the game engine sync the ai part of the game engine keyboard event syncs per 2 frames, position syncs per 3 frames replace now.js with socket.io
 	The physics simulation is reasonably deterministic given the same initial state and inputs, therefore sync physic states and inputs implement the ai part of the game engine at server side